MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1.md

 f1.keywords: NOCSH
 ---

-# Overview of Microsoft Defender for Endpoint Plan 1
+# Microsoft Defender for Endpoint Plan 1

+## Overview

 Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help organizations like yours to prevent, detect, investigate, and respond to advanced threats.
 Soon, Defender for Endpoint will be available in two plans: